 Example 2: A correctional officer was fatally shot while assisting local law enforcement agencies who were tracking a man wanted for murdering his parents.
 The officer was a canine handler at a local correctional facility and was asked to assist during the incident based on the need for the canine.
 If the correctional officer was working in his/her normal capacity as a correctional officer when killed, that correctional officer would not be counted in the LEOKA Data Collection statistics.

 Effective March 23, 2016, the LEOKA Data Collection expanded its collection criteria to include the data of military and civilian police and law enforcement officers of the Department of Defense (DoD), while performing a law enforcement function/duty, who are not in a combat or deployed (sent outside of the United States for a specific military support role mission) status.
 This includes DoD police and law enforcement officers who perform policing and criminal investigative functions while stationed (not deployed) on overseas bases, just as if they were based in the United States.

 Deaths resulting from the following are not included in the LEOKA Data Collection statistics:

 - Natural causes such as heart attack, stroke, aneurism, etc.

 - On duty, but death is attributed to their own personal situation such as domestic violence, neighbor conflict, etc.

 Examples of job positions not typically included in the LEOKA Data Collection statistics (unless they meet the above exception) follow:

 For Law Enforcement Only

-In addition to the annual Law Enforcement Officers Killed and Assaulted report and OSAT, the LEOKA Program has additional resources available for law enforcement via a Special Interest Group that can be accessed through the FBI’s Law Enforcement Enterprise Portal (LEEP), including:
+In addition to the annual Law Enforcement Officers Killed and Assaulted report and OSAT, the LEOKA Data Collection has additional resources available for law enforcement via a Special Interest Group that can be accessed through the FBI’s Law Enforcement Enterprise Portal (LEEP), including:

 - A training calendar